 Well, if it were only ads.
 The whole process of recruiting seems sometimes to be walking on its head.
-Job description are written by managers who are often very risk averse or who will not manage directly the hire.
-It means that they have little incentive to hire people who seem to no be a […]
+Job descriptions are written by managers who are often very risk-averse or who will not manage directly the hire.
+It means that they have little incentive to hire people who seem to no be a good […]

 You will find endless articles about how to handle interviews, what to say, what to avoid.
 It seems that for every recruiter or HR manager saying something, another will whether recycle the same 10-points list or state the opposite.
 So it is refreshing from time to time to read new ideas, even if they might […]

 Most advices you will find regarding resumes will tell you to be concise, skim old experiences, focus on achievements ,etc… This blog post will actually give you solid advice regarding typography.
 Find it here: Give your résumé a face lift (Source Lifeclever.com)

 Good read from Careerealism about competency based questions in interviews.
 It gives pointers on how to react and deal with it in a professional and competent way (Source Careerealism.com – Margaret Buj).

 […]Perhaps the most common mistake that I see a technical founder make when building her sales organization is that she applies strategies to the sales-hiring process that work when building the engineering team.
 This may sound shocking, but sales people are different from engineers, and treating them like engineers does not work well at all.[…] […]

 It doesn’t come as a surprise but cover letters are a bit let down in our industry (speaking about personal experience as a recruiter, I rarely read those).
 This article gives a few hints on how to make yours stand out and shine.
 (Source Careerealism.com – Jessica Holbrook Hernandez)